Fish Tank Habitat – Cold Water or Tropical Fish?

 White Cloud Mountain Minnow

 All of the above are very hardy fish and can thrive in temperatures in the mid-’60s, all can be found in most pet stores.

 There are many more options but this is a good list to start from.

 Are found in tropical climates and typically require temperatures to be around 75-80°F.

-By installing a heater your aquarium can maintain a set temperature with minimum effort.
+By installing a heater your aquarium can maintain set temperature with minimal effort.

 Here is a great list of the many tropical aquarium fish available:

 Have a look through the list and consider a few things, habitat, temperature range, aggression, size.

 Once you have a good idea of what fish tank habitat and fish species you would like to keep, we can move on to Step #2.

 Top Tip: Tip: Because of the differences in temperature ranges Coldwater and freshwater fish are not typically mixed.
 However, many of the Coldwater species listed above, Barbs, for example, can do very well in both Coldwater and tropical aquariums.